BjoernTroldahl/Translucent-Skin-Shader/README.md

-# Human Skin Shader
+# Translucent Skin Shader

-A human skin shader, that I created in Unity 2021.3.9f1 using HLSL.
+A translucent human skin shader, that I created in Unity 2021.3.9f1 using HLSL.
 Concepts used include the Blinn-Phong reflection model, normal mapping and translucency.

 The project was done in collaboration with Frederik Hald Stappert - he found the research papers and mathematical formulas that we needed and I programmed and implemented the shader.